githubNP1/Twenty-One/README.md

 - Dealer cannot split or double
 - Dealer just hits until score is 17 and above

+- If the dealers face up card is an ace, the player may make an insurance bet
+- Insurance pays 2 to 1

 - 5 card charlie rule not being used

 - Otherwise standard rules of blackjack apply